 While I do not plan on announcing all the specifics yet of what you can expect in our courses, what I can do is give you some exciting hints.
 We are working diligently on a course geared specifically for the Enterprise called Enterprise Security Fundamentals.
 Additionally, over the rest of the year, you can expect courses on CompTIA Security+, Certified Ethical Hacker, CISSP certification prep, and more!
 What courses are you looking forward to the most?

 Get started learning about best practices for security on the cloud with a free 7-day trial with Linux Academy today!
-We launched over 70 new Courses, Practice Exams/Quizzes, and Hands-On Labs in April, and we have over 150 more new content coming for the rest of this year so stay tuned!
+We launched over 70 new Courses Challenges, and Learning Activities in April, and we have over 150 more new content coming for the rest of this year so stay tuned!